ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - c - React - Components and Props.md

 Notes:
 - Some students find it difficult to remember how to pass & receive props (even after a few days).

-- Do more practice with a basic exercise.
-Ex:
+@todo: prepare a basic exercise to practice Components + props.
   - create stackblitz
   - ask students to create a child component
   - pass info from parent to child